Hip Dislocation in Emergency Medicine Medication

-- Author: Edward T Tham, MD; Chief Editor: Barry E Brenner, MD, PhD, FACEP more...
+• Author: Stephen R McMillan, MD; Chief Editor: Barry E Brenner, MD, PhD, FACEP more...

 Medication Summary

 Administer adequate parenteral analgesia.
-The emergency physician, consultant, and patient must decide on the most appropriate type and place for reduction: open versus closed and emergency department versus operating room.
+The emergency physician, the consultant, and the patient must decide on the most appropriate type and place for reduction: open versus closed and emergency department versus operating room.

-If a closed reduction is attempted in the ED, the patient requires procedural sedation.
-Procedural sedation policies should be established to define who can administer medication, who must monitor the patient, the classes and doses of procedural sedation medications, and the resources on hand for resuscitation.
+If closed reduction is attempted in the ED, procedural sedation is required.
+Procedural sedation policies should be established to define who can administer medication, who must monitor the patient, which classes and doses of procedural sedation medications should be used, and what resources should be kept on hand for resuscitation.

-General anesthesia in the operating room may be required for patients with dislocations that are irreducible by closed means as well as for those with significant associated fractures, central dislocations, or associated neurovascular injury.
+General anesthesia in the operating room may be required for patients with dislocations that are irreducible by closed means and for those with significant associated fractures, central dislocation, or associated neurovascular injury.

 Analgesics